 Recordings and Sheet music

 In 2007 Frank recorded and produced a CD with the new Hymns that were introduced in the Canadian Reformed Churches.
 He played also an organ solo CD with hymns that is produced under the Crescendo Records Label (9056).
 In 2009, 500 years after the birth of the Reformer John Calvin, he released a CD with singing of Genevan Psalms.
 Frank was a technical music advisor to the Standing Committee of the Book of Praise (Canadian Reformed Churches) to assist the committee in the publication of a new song book for the churches (final edition was released in 2014).
-For the Hymns of the provisional version as well as the final verson Frank has written an accompaniment book.
+For the Hymns of the provisional version as well as the final version Frank has written an accompaniment book.
 In 2016 he followed up with a publication of 12 hymns written in two keys.
 In the Quincentennial Reformation Year 2017 frank organized four concerts featuring the 16th century Church Reformation in music.
 Frank has an YouTube channel and is active on Facebook.

-Since 2004 Frank was the musical director of the Fraser Valley Choir “Laudate!”.
+Since 2004 Frank is the musical director of the Fraser Valley Choir “Laudate!”.
 The repertoire of this choir is primarily classical music.
 Singers increase their singing skills and gain more knowledge about music while enjoying learning and performing choral music.
 The choir participated in a choral workshop under the direction of John Tuttle.
-In 2007 the choir performed Stainer’s Crucifixion in Kerrisdale Presbyterian Church in Vancouver BC as well as in the Emmanuel FRC in Abbotsford BC, and in 2009 this work was performed in the Canadian Reformed Church in Langley.
-The choir performed the oratorio Creation in 2014 and 2015.
+In 2007 the choir performed Stainer’s Crucifixion in Kerrisdale Presbyterian Church in Vancouver BC as well as in the Emmanuel FRC in Abbotsford BC, and in 2009 and 2016 this work was performed in the Canadian Reformed Church in Langley.
+The choir performed the oratorio Creation (Johan Bredewout) in 2014 and 2015.
 In the spring of 2014 Frank worked with a project Male Choir.
 In the Reformation year 2017 the choir performed the Reformation Cantata by Jorrit Woudt.